bobboman1000/css_excercise/README.md

-# Excercise - Context-aware systems
+# Small showcase project for class: Context-aware systems

 Demonstration of a context sensitive app.